DanielRamirezDiaz/user-payments/README.md

 2.- On the client-app folder run `npm install` and `npm run dev`.

+3.- Set the the `ASPNETCORE_ENVIRONMENT` variable to Local.
+Run `$env:ASPNETCORE_ENVIRONMENT="Local"` on PS or the package manager console.

-3.- Create a database named  `UserPayments` and run the `update-database` command from the nuget package manager console.
+4.- Create a database named  `UserPayments` and run the `update-database` command from the nuget package manager console (Startup project: UserPayments; package manager console project: Data).

-4.- Run web app for the .NET solution.
+5.- Run web app for the .NET solution.